 - Dishonorable Discharge

 Bad Conduct Discharge (BCD)

-Commissioned officers cannot receive bad conduct discharges or a dishonorable discharge, nor can they be reduced in rank by a court-martial.
-If an officer is discharged by a general court-martial, they receive a Dismissal notice which is the same as a dishonorable discharge.
+Commissioned officers cannot receive bad conduct discharges or dishonorable discharges, nor can they be reduced in rank by a court-martial.
+If an officer is discharged by a general court-martial, they receive a dismissal notice, which is the same as a dishonorable discharge.